eneliviu/LovePlanningCLI/README.md

 ## <font color="red">Known bugs and issues</font>
 - Switching back to the Main Menu from the User Menu not implemented yet;
-- In rare situations, the app may exit ungracewfully due to API call errors, which were not thorougly tested.
+- In rare situations, the app may exit ungracefully due to API call errors.
-- I was not able to fix the errors produced by the CodeInstitute's CI Python Liner.
-My IDE does not show such things, and I still don't know how to fix these errors.
+- Python Linter raises PEP 8 issues due to the length of the run.py script.

 If you encounter issues or bugs, please create an issue by clicking [here](https://github.com/eneliviu/LovePlanningCLI/issues).

 ## Possible improvements

+### Fix formatting-errors reported by Lint according to Python's PEP 8 coding standard
+- Refactor the run.py scrip by moving the function definitions to an utils.py file, and then import the utils.py inside the run.py script.

 ### Contact the user
 - Functionality to retrieve or change the username and password may be implemented, but the application security has to be enhanced to protect the user privacy